priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-API-GROUP-DOC.md

 | clientGroupId | Yes  |   | Group  unique identifier |

-**Note** : Pass **OfUserId** header only if application Admin calling the API.
+**Note** : In case of Application Admin **OfUserId** header required too.
 OfUserId is the userId of user on behalf of which application admin want to add member.

 **Response**:  Response Json with success status :-